prof-rossetti/intro-to-python/units/unit-0.md

 Mac users who don't already have a preferred command-line application are encouraged to use the built-in Terminal application (no need to download anything, although you may want to [customize](/exercises/command-line-computing/mac-terminal-config.md) the Terminal appearance and functionality, as desired).

-Windows users who don't already have a preferred command-line application are encouraged to install [Git Bash](https://git-scm.com/downloads), which will allow Windows users to write the same commands as Mac users.
-Windows users who would like to use an alternative command-line application such as the Command Prompt or Anaconda Prompt are responsible for translating between unix-style commands and windows-style commands.
+Windows users who don't already have a preferred command-line application are encouraged to install [Git Bash](https://git-scm.com/downloads), which will allow Windows users to write the same unix-style commands as Mac users.

-Mac or Windows students who'd rather configure and use the built-in terminal inside the VS Code text editor may do so, although this can be tricky to configure.
+> DISCLAIMER: Windows users who choose an alternative command-line application (such as the Command Prompt or Anaconda Prompt) are responsible for translating between unix-style commands and windows-style commands.
+The command-line computing exercise linked at the bottom of this document can help.

 ### Anaconda